egmontmika/egmontmika.com/content/blog/taking-advantage-of-a-crisis.md

  intentionally work for a break-through.
 This is the time to do it.
 Not looking behind, but focussing on the future.

 For moving forward, a time of crisis can be inestimably valuable.
-Don't let it become a stumbling stone.
+Don't let it become a stumbling block.

 Let it be a stepping stone.